benwiz/sasha/README.md

 ## To Do

 - High Priority
-  - Python API Wrapper (use the file from Umbra/fbchat)
   - Deploy to Elastic Beanstalk as the only single instance application
     - SSL: https://bluefletch.com/blog/domain-agnostic-letsencrypt-ssl-config-for-elastic-beanstalk-single-instances/